lizadaly/utopia-novels/books/arqtiq/book.md

 “But this palace occupies some distance; you will have to look farther for a church, if there is one at all.
-Wait until you are better acquainted, but to-night we will attend the masque, meditatively.
+Wait until you are better acquainted, but to-night we will attend the masque," meditatively.

 “Masque?
 What can you imagine to be that home dissipation in this cold and pure, and pure as cold city;
 certainly less advanced, I hope, less perverted section of the earth.
-But that it is Sunday I would accompany you to investigate for missionary purposes, I reply devoutly.
+But that it is Sunday I would accompany you to investigate for missionary purposes," I reply devoutly.

 “Well, it will last a week; there is no hurry," as he leaves me free to muse.
-So utterly definite in dissimilarity are all things here— arts, amusements, devotions, etc. I do not expect to encounter social dangers in similar guise, but must guard as conscientiously from evil under new guise.
+So utterly definite in dissimilarity are all things here—arts, amusements, devotions, etc. I do not expect to encounter social dangers in similar guise, but must guard as conscientiously from evil under new guise.
 Show Off, our attending friend,